nhs-r-community/NHSRdatasets/README.md

 public.](https://www.repostatus.org/badges/latest/wip.svg) <br><br>
 <!-- badges: end -->

-## This package is a work in progress, and may change or be withdrawn

 ## Datasources for reuse

 This package has been created to help NHS, Public Health and related